 Everybody on an island

-In nearly all of the cases we observed that each team maintains their own version of the input data.
+In nearly all of the cases we observed that each team maintains its own version of the input data.
 In Workforce capacity management there are often common sources of demand.
 Ideally, you want to capture them once and you’ll feed all the delivery teams.
 The reality is often different.
 Teams consult the same data sources separately.
 They have their own meetings with project managers, supply chain planners, etc. Then they enter their part of the data in their own planning Excel.
-They create their own Excel datadumps from the BI solution (business intelligence) or databases.
+They create their own Excel data dumps from the BI solution (business intelligence) or databases.
 So let’s assume we have 5 teams.
 Each team spends 8h/month to capture the same data.

 Are my data correct?

 This will sound familiar… In interviews where I try to understand how a team lead works with his/her planning Excel, I almost always hear: “… but I should check if my sheet is up to date, and the result is correct because…”.
-How confident are teams in the input, calculations and outputs of their sheets.
+How confident are teams in the input, calculations, and outputs of their sheets.
 Basic, simple sheets won’t have that problem.
 But then the added value might be lower as well.
 So each time a team consults the output of the planning Excel we spend time checking if the result is correct.
 Let’s not exaggerate: cost = 4h/month

 Where’s the brain?

 Excel planning sheets never come with a manual.
 They are the result of a quest for quick wins.
 Team leads have a lot of bullets in their job description, but making Excels is not one them.
 And organizations change and so move the brains behind the Excel.
 After one or two years the planning sheet is not matching the current requirements anymore and the brains that could adapt it are out of sight.
 So let’s start again.
 Let’s assume that every 3 years we have to redo the Excel planning sheet.
 So our initial one-time cost of 40h becomes a recurring cost.